-What You Will Get ...

-- Math 11 credit (Apprenticeship & Workplace Math 11)

-- 16 credits towards Grade 12

-- > Practical "hands-on" training experience

-- Valuable industry experience

-- Workforce training certificates (Fork Lift, First Aid, WHMIS, etc.)
+What you Need What You Will Get Enjoy working outside Math 11 credit (Apprenticeship & Workplace Math 11) Desire to work in a transportation 16 credits towards Grade 12 mechanics trade Practical "hands-on" training experience Good attendance and a strong work Valuable industry experience ethic Workforce training certificates (Fork Lift, First Aid, WHMIS, Like to work with engines of all types etc.) What You Will Do...

-- Spend a semester fully immersed in the transportation trades such as auto, heavy duty aircraft and marine mechanics etc. - > 4 days in shop and 1 day per week on work experience or working on workforce training certificates
+Spend a semester fully immersed in the transportation trades such as auto, heavy duty aircraft and marine mechanics etc.

+4 days in shop and 1 day per week on work experience or working on workforce training certificates